Western Australian Indo-Pacific Defence Conference 2019

 Chief Executive Australia, Northrop Grumman Corporation

-Previously, Deeble served for 37 years in the Australian Defence Force, most notably as an Air Vice-Marshal.
-As a senior program manager in the Capability Acquisition and Sustainment Group, he managed over $25 billion of complex acquisition and sustainment programs.
-These programs included the Joint Strike Fighter, Wedgetail Airborne Early Warning and Control, Multi Role Tanker Transport and Collins Class Submarine.
-His performance in leading these significant programs was recognized in 2016 when he was awarded the Officer of the Order of Australia (AO).
+Deeble served for 37 years in the Australian Defence Force, most notably as an Air Vice-Marshal.
+He oversaw multiple programs such as the Joint Strike Fighter, Wedgetail Airborne Early Warning and Control, Multi Role Tanker Transport and the Navy Collins Class Submarine.
+His performance in leading these complex programs was recognised in 2016 with the Officer of the Order of Australia award.

 Rear Admiral Raydon W Gates AO CSM (Ret)